bluezald/angular-playground/Overview.md

 ```
 - pathMatch - (prefix | full) - prefix means redirect if the URL starts with the specified path.
 And full if it fully matches.
 - The routerLink directive always treats the provided link as a delta to the current URL:
+- The data property in the fourth route is a place to store arbitrary data associated with this specific route.
+The data property is accessible within each activated route. **Use it to store items such as page titles, breadcrumb text, and other read-only, static data**

 - Passing Parameters to a Route
 ```javascript
 <a [routerLink] = "['/products', product.productId]">{{product.productName}}</a>